 - You can no longer sue for additional damages once you accept payment

-With this in mind, it is highly advisable to have your wrongful death attorney negotiate the settlement on your behalf.
+With this in mind, having your wrongful death attorney negotiate the settlement on your behalf is highly advisable.
 This way, you receive the amount your family deserves based on the extent of your damages.

 How Long Does it Take to Settle an Insurance Claim?